 - Independence project governance

 - Independent procurement

-- Ways of working

-- Independent ongoing ownership and maintenance

-- Transparency of system landscape

-- Information sharing

-- Design authority

-- Project board

-- DSO/TSO governance

 - Procurement

 - Vendor management

 - Skills & capability development

 - Ongoing ownership and maintenance

 - System landscape

+- Ways of working

-ESB Networks recognise the progress that has been made to date in implementing the recommended actions advised by the independence auditors, acknowledge that there are areas of improvement.
+ESB Networks recognise the progress that has been made to date in implementing the recommended actions advised by the independence auditors and acknowledge areas of improvement.

-Looking ahead, ESB Networks are committed to building upon the achievements of the current plan and see the below graphic below, which outlines ESB Networks forthcoming planned activities in our previous Multi-Year Plan that was submitted to the CRU in February 2023.
+Looking ahead, ESB Networks are committed to building upon the achievements of the current plan.
+The below graphic outlines ESB Networks forthcoming planned activities in our previous Multi-Year Plan that was submitted to the CRU in September 2023.